bamlab/generator-rn-toolbox/generators/fastlane-env/README.md

 ## Troubleshooting

-> ### 'Cloning GitHub repo' takes too long:
+> ### **Setup or build error** *"Cloning GitHub repo"* takes too long:
 >
-> The reason might be that you have never initiated connection with GitHub and it is not yet trusted.
-Enter `git clone git@github.com:bamlab/certificates.git` and type 'yes' when you are asked if you trust Github.com
+> If you have never initiated connection with GitHub and it is not yet trusted.
+Enter `ssh -T git@github.com` and type 'yes' when you are asked if you trust Github.com

+> ### **Build error** *"The provisioning profile doesn't match the bundle ID"*:
+>
+> PRODUCT_BUNDLE_IDENTIFIER is probably specified for release in your pbxproj file and fastlane can't override it.
+Delete the line from your pbxproj file.